balch/MockTrade/PRESENTME.md

 useful for creating Android sample applications.

 The `Activity.setContentView(View view)` is the primary example I use to make the case that the view is conceptually separate from the Activity.
-Both View and Activity implement the `.findViewById()` function.
-Assuming the Activity version of `.findViewById()` delegates the call to the View, this implies the Activity holds a reference to the View, which is very similar to the Presenter holding a reference to the View.
+The View is passed to the Activity and held as a reference (by adding it to the Window object).
+Calls to `Activity.findViewById()` are delegated to the stored View (since both View and Activity implement `.findViewById()`).
+Storing another reference to the View in a separate Presenter class adds another level of indirection: Activity (Lifecycle Events) --&gt; Presenter --&gt; View (which is actually the Activity).

 This same concept also applies to Fragments and is reinforced by the `Fragment.onCreateView()` method which forces the Fragment derived class to create a separate view.

+I first tried this approach in an application using complex Lifecycle Events tied to Loaders and `onActivityResult()`.
+I found the Presenter eventually morphed into a subset of Activity Lifecycle Events codified into an interface.

 #### [GoogleSamples todo-mvp](https://github.com/googlesamples/android-architecture/tree/todo-mvp/)